 Our Climate

 Thanks to the Gulf Stream and the Bermuda-Azores High, Bermuda enjoys a temperate, sub-tropical climate.
 The Gulf Stream pushes warm, equatorial water to the west and north of the island, up from the Gulf of Mexico.
-This ensures comfortable temperatures year round, from mid 60s in the winter to mid 80s in the summer.
-The Bermuda-Azores High is a high-pressure zone that lies east of the island in the summer, shielding Bermuda from storm systems to the north and wafting light, southerly winds its way.
+This ensures comfortable temperatures year round, from mid 60s in winter to mid 80s in summer.
+The Bermuda-Azores High is a high-pressure zone that lies east of the island in summer, shielding Bermuda from storm systems to the north and wafting light, southerly winds its way.

-Yearly Temperatures
+Average Temperatures

 Annual Rainfall